-Several suggestions have been made to account for the Lenard (1892) found that when production of this charge. drops splashed a negative charge was given to the air which could lead to a negative space charge near the ground.
-Recently however Gill and Alfrey (1958) have questioned the existence of any charging by this process.
-It has also been found that when drops are shattered by air blasts a negative space charge is produced, but drops of the size of ordinary rain drops are very stable and it is improbable that the gusts of wind near the ground are strong enough to Adkins (1959a) suggested that the shatter them. precipitation was in fact snow at the top of the tower and that this melted before reaching the ground, the welting being accompanied by a charge separation process.
-Hovever Chauveau reported that the effect occurred quite frequently and it is unlikely that he would not have observed any snow that fell.
+Several suggestions have been made to account for the production of this charge.
+Lenard (1892) found that when drops splashed a negative charge was given to the air which could lead to a negative space charge near the ground.
+Recently however Gill and Alfrey (1952) have questioned the existence of any charging by this process.
+It has also been found that when drops are shattered by air blasts a negative space charge is produced, but drops of the size of ordinary rain drops are very stable and it is improbable that the gusts of wind near the ground are strong enough to shatter them.
+Adkins (1959a) suggested that the precipitation was in fact snow at the top of the tower and that this melted before reaching the ground, the melting being accompanied by a charge separation process.
+However Chauveau reported that the effect occurred quite frequently and it is unlikely that he would not have observed any snow that fell.